Nesper94/Metabiome/docs/source/user-manual.rst

 Metabiome commmand line option includes an additional flag named ``-hh`` that allows the users to see the programs native help message.
-For example, If you want more information about the assembler metaSPAdes the ``-hh`` would show the help message from this software:
+For example, if you want more information about the assembler metaSPAdes the ``-hh`` would show the help message from this software:

 .. code-block:: bash